Angela, can I see Rome in two days?

 Can you just walk around Rome?

-If you are on a short Rome trip and are mainly visiting the city center and imperial Rome, I totally recommend walking.
+If you are on a short Rome trip and are mainly visiting the city center and imperial Rome, I recommend walking.
 Do include some gelato and coffee breaks to recharge and make your trip more pleasant and less of a marathon, but take your time to walk everywhere.

 Rome is packed with art and history around every corner, so by walking from one major landmark to the other, you will be able to include more masterpieces to your list, be it a Renaissance fountain, a medieval church, or a stunning piazza.